cef62/design-system-coverage-jsday-2025/slides.md

 <!--
 How
-The initial implementation was nothing special: we were converting the whole page to a png and then count the pixels.
+The initial implementation was quite conventional: we were converting the whole page to a png and then count the pixels.
 This was a big performance bottleneck anyway.
 A big page required something like 5 seconds on a high-the device.
 This was a challenge also for CI pipelines!
 Calculating the coverage at the end of e2e tests would have costed too much.

-We could make it faster to run it in CI pipelines... or we could make it even faster and run it... in production, during users' sessions, on their device!
+We could make it faster and run it in CI pipelines... or we could make it even faster and run it... in production, during users' sessions, on their device!

+Sounds like a crazy idea?
 Think about it!
 1. Users use all the pages (while E2E tests cover just the happy paths)
 2. Measuring the DS impact on what users's see is 100% aligned with the idea of measuring the impact from a Product perspective!
-3. There's also another huge convenience: the DS team was independent...
-Depending on Product teams is always a huge problem for the DS team, but it wasn't the case this time!
+3. There's also another huge convenience: by installing it at the root of the website, the DS team was independent!
+Mot of the times, Platform teams's initiatives depend on Product teams' help, but Product teams are always busy with their OKRs.
+So being independent is a huge benefit for us.

 Let's look at how we implemented it: the DS visual coverage is made of two steps:
 1. Parsing the whole DOM tree to collect element's sizes, and to detect which are generated by DS components
 2. Transforming this tree into a bitmap to calculate the coverage

+We've optimized both the steps.

 Parsing the DOM safely rely on idle callbacks.
-This is the idea (TODO: add image)
+This is the idea (TODO: add image from Ste's article)
 1. The browser tells us when it's idle, and how many remaining milliseconds we have
 2. We pause and resume parsing the DOM tree
-3. Sometimes we could calculate the coverage on frankestein pages (imagine starting to measure it on a page, and then finishing it on another page of an SPA), but on big numbers, this is irrelevant, the only important thing is to leave the UX untouched
+3. Sometimes we could calculate the coverage on frankestein pages (imagine starting to measure it on a page with an opened modal, and then finishing it when the modal doesn't exist anymore), but on big numbers, this is irrelevant, the only important thing is to leave the UX untouched

 Regarding the bitmap:
 1. We generate a bidimensional array that represents the page, with thw same screen width and height